Last updated on April 24th, 2018 at 04:06 pm

 The Rockhopper Penguin – Penguins in South America

-Go on a short 4-day excursion through Puerto Deseado for a Patagonia Bird watching tour.
+Go on a short 4-day excursion through Puerto Deseado for a Patagonia Bird watching tour to see South American Penguins!
 Here you can see the silly looking Rockhopper penguin, distinguished by their long bright yellow eyebrow.
 The Rockhopper Penguins are the smallest of the crested penguins.
 Some people call them the “Bobo Bird Jumper” because they move around by jumping.
 Every year from late October through April, they visit the coast of Puerto Deseado in Santa Cruz.
 Get up close and personal with the penguin colony and be sure to take plenty of photos.
 Be prepared to see about 30 thousand Rockhopper and Magellanic penguins raising their young in the Penguin Island Provincial Reserve.

 The Humboldt Penguin – Penguins in South America